Mazda MX-5 Convertible (2015 - ) review

-Essentially, the MX-5 range breaks down into three trim levels - SE, SE-L, and Sport.
+Essentially, the MX-5 range breaks down into four trim levels - SE, SE-L, Sport and GT Sport.
 In base SE spec, which comes only with the 1.5-litre engine the MX-5 misses out on cruise control, the touch-screen infotainment system and DAB radio, but still has alloys, air-con and a leather steering wheel.
 Upgrade to SE-L and you’ll receive most of the goodies mentioned above, plus sat-nav, a wind deflector for the cabin and LED running lights.
-The top-grade models look and feel a bit plusher inside, with leather upholstery on the dash and (heated) seats, a high-performance Bose sound system that packs nine speakers into the car, including two in the seat headrests.
+Sporte models look and feel a bit plusher inside, with leather upholstery on the dash and (heated) seats, a high-performance Bose sound system that packs nine speakers into the car, including two in the seat headrests.
 The top-end GT Sport model has Nappa leather seats, heated seats and a reversing camera.